aldipermanaetikaputra/chunkreader2/README.md

 oooo
 ```

-**NOTE:** This method can be called concurrently with safe because it used [async-mutex](https://github.com/DirtyHairy/async-mutex) library to handle Mutual Exclusion.
+**NOTE:** This method can be called concurrently with safe because it used [async-mutex](https://github.com/DirtyHairy/async-mutex) module to handle Mutual Exclusion.

 #### `reset(): void`